itsmeluisc/spotify_data_analysis/README.md

 - Acousticness negatively correlates with both loudness and energy, indicating that acoustic songs are generally quieter and less energetic, possibly due to their stripped-down production style.

 However, when it comes to dynamic performance metrics like daily chart position and popularity score, the story becomes more complex.
 These variables showed only weak correlations with static features.
-This suggests that while certain song characteristics may influence how a track feels or is structured, popularity is largely driven by external factors not captured in this dataset—such as marketing campaigns, playlist placements, social media trends, or cultural events.
+This suggests that while certain song characteristics may influence how a track feels or is structured, popularity is largely driven by external factors not captured in this dataset such as marketing campaigns, playlist placements, social media trends, or cultural events.

 Localized insights add another layer to the analysis.
 For example:

-- In Bulgaria (December), high-energy songs strongly predicted popularity.
+- In Bulgaria (December), high energy songs strongly predicted popularity.

 - In Panama (September), tracks with lower speechiness (fewer spoken words) topped the charts.